Xspence-XRPL/js-payments/README.md

 - `xahau/` — Payment examples using the `xahau` library.
 - `xrpl/` — Payment examples using the official `xrpl` library.

-Purpose: Provide clean, copy-paste friendly scripts to quickly learn and experiment with native payments, IOU payments, memos, destination tags, partial payments, and path payments across both networks.
+**Purpose:** Provide clean, copy-paste friendly scripts to quickly learn and experiment with native payments, IOU payments, memos, destination tags, partial payments, and path payments.

 ## Overview

 This repository contains standalone example scripts designed for learning and quick experimentation.
 Each example is intentionally minimal and runnable directly with Node.js.

 A single command (`node setup.js`) creates fresh testnet accounts for both networks, sets up issuance and trustlines, creates DEX liquidity, and automatically updates all example files with working credentials.
-This means you always start with clean, functional examples and realistic liquidity for path payments.

 Supported payment types: